-Note: The probe zero disk (battery cap) is located on the top of the gauge, and used as the zero standard.
+Note: When the zero probe option is set to manual, the probe zero disk (battery cap) located on the top of the gauge will be used as a zero standard.

-- Apply a drop of couplant on the transducer and place the transducer in steady contact with the disk (battery cover) located at the top of the unit to obtain a measurement. - 2) Be sure all six repeatability/stability bars in the top left corner of the display are fully illuminated and stable, and last digit of the measurement is toggling only +/- .001" (.01mm). - 3) Press the key to perform the manual zero.
+- Apply a drop of couplant on the transducer and place the transducer in steady contact with the disk (battery cover) located at the top of the unit to obtain a measurement. - 2) Be sure all six repeatability/stability bars in the top left corner of the display are fully illuminated and stable, and last digit of the measurement is toggling only +/- .001" (.01mm).

+3) Press the key to perform the manual zero.
 "PRB0" will briefly be displayed on the screen, indicating the zero calculation is being performed.

-5.2 Velocity Calibration
+5.2 Material Calibration

-In order for the ZX-2 to make accurate measurements, it must be set to the correct sound velocity of the material being measured.
+In order for the ZX-5 to make accurate measurements, it must be set to the correct sound velocity of the material being measured.
 Different types of materials have different inherent sound velocities.
 For example, the velocity of sound through steel is about 0.233 inches per microsecond, versus that of aluminum, which is about 0.248 inches per microsecond.
 If the gauge is not set to the correct sound velocity, all of the measurements the gauge makes will be erroneous by some amount.